 - 1. The decline in the fair value of these securities is not attributable to adverse conditions specifically related to these securities or to specific conditions in an industry or in a geographic area; - 2.
 Management possesses both the intent and ability to hold these securities for a period of time sufficient to allow for any anticipated recovery in fair value; - 3.
-Management believes that it more likely than not will not have to sell these securities before recovery of its cost basis; - 4.
-Except for the \$70,000 credit loss recognized in the second quarter of 2009 for the Company's holdings in auction rate securities described below, the Company does not believe that there is any additional credit loss associated with these securities and therefore, the Company expects to recover the entire amortized cost basis; - 5.
-The securities remain generally AAA rated, with \$9.0 million in auction rate securities having been downgraded by Moody's to Aa1-Baa3 during the quarters ended March 31, 2009 and June 30, 2009; and - 6.
+Management believes that it is more likely than not that the Company will not have to sell these securities before recovery of its cost basis: - 4.
+Except for the credit loss of \$70,000 recognized in the nine months ended September 30, 2009 for the Company's holdings in auction rate securities described below, the Company does not believe that there is any additional credit loss associated with other auction-rate securities because the Company expects to recover the entire amortized cost basis; - 5.
+The majority of the securities remain AAA rated, with \$9.0 million in auction rate securities having been downgraded by Moody's to A3-Baa3 during the nine months ended September 30, 2009 and there have been no downgrades in the three months ended September 30, 2009: and - 6.
 All scheduled interest payments have been made pursuant to the reset terms and conditions.

-Based on the guidance of FSP 115-2 and 124-2, the Company evaluated the potential credit loss of each of the auction-rate securities for which a put right was not provided.
+Based on the guidance of ASC 320-10-35 and ASC 320-10-50, the Company evaluated the potential credit loss of each of the auction-rate securities for which a put right was not provided.
 Based on such analysis, the Company determined that those securities that are not 100% FFELPS guaranteed are potentially subject to credit risks based on the extent to which the underlying debt is collateralized and the security-specific student-loan default rates.
 MPS' portfolio includes three such securities, one of which has a senior parity ratio of approximately 115%, which is substantially above the expected student-loan default rate for that security.
-Conversely, the senior parity ratio for the other two securities is approximately 104%.
+Conversely, the senior parity ratio for the other two securities is approximately 105%.
 If, therefore, the student-loan default rate and borrowing rate increases for these issuers, the remaining balance in these trusts may not be sufficient to cover the senior debt.
 The Company therefore concluded that there is potential credit risk for these two securities and as such, used the discounted cash flow model to determine the amount of credit loss to be recorded.
 In valuing the potential credit loss, the following parameters were used: 20 year expected term, cash flows based on the 90-day t-bill rates for 20 year forwards and a risk premium of 5.9%, the amount of interest that the Company was receiving on these securities when the market was last active.
-The potential credit loss associated with these securities was \$70,000, which the Company recorded in other expense in its Consolidated Statement of Operations during the quarter ended June 30, 2009.
+The potential credit loss associated with these securities was \$70,000, which the Company recorded in other expense in its Condensed Consolidated Statement of Operations during the nine months ended September 30, 2009.

-Unless another rights offering or other similar offers are made to and accepted by us on terms that we deem favorable, we intend to hold the balance of these investments through successful auctions at par, which we believe could take approximately 1.8 years.
+Unless another rights offering or other similar offers are made to redeem at par and accepted by us, we intend to hold the balance of these investments through successful auctions at par, which we believe could take approximately 2.0 years.